We shared a great summer with KidsAct!

 For the final performance, the students will be asked to wear black or navy blue pants, shorts, or skirts (no jeans, please!)
 Also, each student should wear a bright, solid-colored shirt free of logos or designs, along with dark colored, laced or buckled soft-soled shoes.

-KidsAct! takes place Monday, July 31, through Saturday, August 5, 2016, with the final performance at 11:00 a.m. on Saturday, August 5 (students must arrive at the park by 10:00 a.m.).
+KidsAct! sessions for the 2021 season took place August 2 – 6, 2021, with the showcase performance on August 7 at 11:00 a.m.
+Students must arrive at the park by 10:00 a.m. but parents may not enter the theatre until the House officially opens.
 Drop off during the week begins at 8:30 a.m.; classes begin promptly at 9:00 a.m. and pick up time is 3:00 p.m.

 Frequently Asked Questions